zwhan1503/finance-track/README.md

 # FinanceFlow — Expense Tracker

-A personal expense tracking app built with React + Recharts.
+A vibe-coded personal expense tracking app built with React + Recharts.
 No backend needed — data persists in your browser's localStorage.

 ## Quick Start (Local)